International

 Main Sectors of Industry

-Japan’s industrial sector represents 28.8% of GDP and employs 24% of the workforce (World Bank).
-The Japanese industrial sector is a multifaceted landscape characterized by a blend of traditional and innovative industries.
+Japan’s industrial sector represents 26.9% of GDP and employs 24% of the workforce (World Bank).
+The Japanese industrial sector is a multifaceted landscape characterized by a mix of traditional and innovative industries.
 Historically, Japan has been renowned for its manufacturing prowess, particularly in the automotive, electronics, and machinery sectors.
 Companies like Toyota, Sony, and Panasonic have shaped the global industrial landscape.
 Additionally, Japan leads in advanced manufacturing technologies, robotics, and precision engineering, fostering a competitive edge in industries such as robotics, semiconductors, and high-tech materials.
-With a focus on innovation, Japan continues to explore emerging sectors such as renewable energy, biotechnology, and artificial intelligence, leveraging its strong research and development capabilities and skilled workforce to maintain its position as a global industrial leader.
-The country was the world’s third-largest producer of cars and of ships in 2022.
+Overall, the World Bank estimates that the manufacturing sector alone accounts for 19% of GDP, making Japan the fourth-biggest manufacturing country.
+Nevertheless, Japan's industrial output fell by 2.3% year-on-year in 2024, marking the third consecutive annual decline (governmental data).
+The drop was driven by the temporary shutdown of Toyota Motor Corp. and other automakers' plants in the first half of the year following a certification scandal.
+In recent years, Japan continued to explore emerging sectors such as renewable energy, biotechnology, and artificial intelligence, leveraging its strong research and development capabilities and skilled workforce to maintain its position as a global industrial leader.

-The service sector accounts for around 69.9% of GDP and employs over 73% of the workforce.
+The service sector accounts for around 71.4% of GDP and employs over 73% of the workforce.
 Dominating this sector are finance, insurance, and real estate, reflecting Japan's status as a global financial hub.
 Retail and wholesale trade also play significant roles, with iconic Japanese brands like Uniqlo contributing to both domestic and international commerce.
-Moreover, Japan's hospitality and tourism industry attracts millions of visitors annually (25 million tourists in 2023, reaching 79% of pre-COVID level, data JNTO).
+Moreover, Japan's hospitality and tourism industry attracts millions of visitors annually: the country welcomed a record 36.9 million international visitors in 2024, a 47.1% increase from the previous year, surpassing the pre-pandemic record of 31.9 million in 2019 by 5 million (data Japan National Tourism Organization).
 Emerging sectors in Japan's tertiary landscape include healthcare and eldercare services, driven by the country's ageing population, as well as information technology and digital services.

 Breakdown of Economic Activity By Sector Agriculture Industry Services